leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 ### Discount rate

-Overall rate to discount all expenditures to the present.
+Overall rate to discount all costs to the present.
 See [Cost equations](@ref) for details on use.

 ```@raw html
 <table class="tabelle">